jclinton/hangout-and-vibe/README.md

 - **Chat on Discord** - Interact with users in configured channels using the Discord MCP server
 - **Browse the web** - Search and fetch web content using a sub-agent optimized for cost
+- **View images** - Fetch and analyze images from Discord attachments or web URLs with automatic resizing
 - **Keep persistent notes** - Maintain long-term memory in a notes file that survives context resets
 - **Self-manage context** - Automatically compact conversation history to stay within limits